NeuroTechX/ntx_slack_archive/opportunities.md

  >mhough: yep the website seems to be down..
 I found it on their facebook page: <https://www.facebook.com/hbpeducation/?ref=br_rs> they posted on the 31st of may

+6/4/2017 9:15 PM

+ **mhough** :

+ >Look I've been kind of busy and on the road for a long time now.
+These guys should post their own ads honestly but here are two open jobs I know about in SF.